 single sign on redirect service location (to be by idp): Paste the SSO endpoint from the metadata that you have received from Identity Authentication service.
 It is contained in the element SingleSignOnService in the xml file.

-This should be listed separately AFTER the add and update SAML settings information.
 This isn’t part of SAML and is saved separately with the SAVE button.
 If you set it and then hit Add or Update in the SAML section it won’t be saved.

 After doing all the configurations from step 4, you should press “Add an asserting party” button in order to save you changes.